hernandito/NBZGet-UI-MOD/README.md

 # NBZGet-UI-MOD

  A while back I thought the NZBGet UI could be improved.
-I gave it a try and I came up with something I liked.
+I gave it a try and came up with something I liked.

  ![](UI.png)